App locates black Santas throughout country

-Baltimore, Md.
-(WBAL/NBC News) – A Texas mom unhappy after not being able to find a Santa Claus her sons could relate to has created an app to help others.
+BALTIMORE, Md.
+(WBAL) – A Texas mom unhappy after not being able to find a Santa Claus her sons could relate to has created an app to help others.

 Jihan Woods, a psychiatrist from Dallas, Texas is the creator of the “Find Black Santa” app.